IHE/ITI.SeR/SeR.md

 Laboratory Reports shared in the XDS infrastructure.
 The Query Response returns some DocumentEntries to the XDS Document Consumer.
 Each XDSDocumentEntry in the response is authorized for the retrieval.
 Dr. Brown uses his XDS Document Consumer to retrieve these documents.
-XDS Document Repository verifies the authorization for the Requester Entity for each document requested before providing documents.
+The XDS Document Repository enforces the Access Decision for each document requested before providing documents for the Requester Entity.

-No other access control decisions are needed at this level.

 Each Authorization Decision has a time slot of validity.
 Dr. Brown can retrieve documents until the Authorization expires.
 The Repository discloses only documents requested and